sedostheatre/sedos.co.uk/input/shows/2016-candide.md

   - order: 3
     title: REVIEWS
     body: >-
-      > “The result is an irreverent, apt, ever topical musical… it’s in excellent hands with Sedos which, as usual, achieves a near professional standard… A jolly good evening’s entertainment, then.
-All credit to this production and all who sail in her.”
+      > The result is an irreverent, apt, ever topical musical… it’s in excellent hands with Sedos which, as usual, achieves a near professional standard… A jolly good evening’s entertainment, then.
+All credit to this production and all who sail in her.

-      >“Sedos delivered the production in a classy manner with an incredibly strong cast in everything from their characterisation to music and a strong visual feast for the eyes.”
+      >Sedos delivered the production in a classy manner with an incredibly strong cast in everything from their characterisation to music and a strong visual feast for the eyes.

       ><footer><cite><a href="http://musicaltheatremusings.co.uk/candide">Candide, 2016, Musical Theatre Musings</a></cite></footer>
   - order: 4